 Technology as the differentiator has become the driver for the Indian banking business in the past decade.
 Dig

 Blue Sapphire Commerce Pvt.
 Ltd. is an online web portal engaged in the business of retailing kids wear products.
 It offers kids wear for newborns and also for kids up to eight years old.
 The company was founded in 2012 and is based in Bangalore, Karnataka.

-Blume Ventures Fund I is a $27.72 million seed and venture fund managed by Blume Venture Advisors Pvt.
+Blume Venture Advisors Pvt.
 Ltd. is a venture capital firm.
 It provides early-stage, seed stage, start-ups, pre-series A, series B, and late stage investment stage capital to companies operating in India.
-The fund seeks to invest in data infrastructure, specialized finance, biotechnology, research and development, mobile application, real estate, movies and entertainment, human resource and employment services and consumer internet sectors.
-It typically invests between $0.05 million and $1.5 million, $0.05 million and $0.3 million to early-stage investments and $0.5 million and $1.5 million to follow on investments, in its portfolio companies.
+The firm seeks to invest in data infrastructure, specialized finance, biotechnology, research and development, mobile application, real estate, movies and entertainment, human resource and consumer internet sectors.
+It seeks to invest between $0.05 million and $1.5 million, $0.05 million and $0.3 million to early-stage investments and $0.5 million and $1.5 million to follow on investments, in its portfolio companies.
 The company was founded in 2010 and is based in Mumbai, Maharashtra.

 - Rewind 2014: Most active VC firms

 - Tutor search platform FlipClass raises $1M from S Chand, Blume